jessiesiat/laradev/README.md

 	- 'model' => 'User'
 	- etc.

+### Assets

+Publish laradev asset to your public directory

+run `php artisan bundle::publish`

+--

+Thats it!
-Visit `http://myapp/laradev` and login with the default user/password.
+Now visit `http://yourapp/laradev` and login with the default user/password.
 Username: juan@ph.ph
 Password: juan123

 ---

-Thats it for now and I hope you will learn from it, begginers...
+Thats it for now and I hope you will learn from it.